Hendrix-CS/csci322/index.md

   deadline will be.
 The new deadline should be a specific day and time ("11pm this Saturday, March 5", not "in a couple days").
 I will hold you to the new deadline.
-- The latest any project may be turned in is XXX.
+- The latest any project may be turned in is Tuesday, May 3.
+- As always, exceptions to this policy can be made in cases of emergency, mental health issues, *etc.* Please come talk to me!

 ## <a name="projects">Projects</a>